steedos/framework/README.md

-# Steedos Developer
+# Steedos Framework

-Steedos Developer provide development resources and build in meteor packages for building enterprise SaaS applications, like Slack.
+Steedos Framework is a meteor framework to build enterprise SaaS applications, like Slack.

+Build in meteor packages:

 ### Steedos Theme
 Enterprise theme for Steedos Apps, based on AdminLTE and Bootstrap